armindoguerra/data-integration/README.md

  $ python requestApi2.py
  ```

 The second api are prepared to answer queries even when the inserted a piece of name the companies.
-The search results can be viewed in a browser by the url http://127.0.0.1:5000